Magform/articleAnalyzer/src/site/markdown/classes.md

 - [Argparser](#argparser)

 ## Article
 The Article class describes an article from an online newspaper.

-Each article is composed of:
+Each Article object created is composed of:

 - id: the unique article id
 - url: the web url of the page which contains the article